 How to Fix iPhone 7 Activation Problems

-Activation issues are among the most common iPhone 7/iPhone 7 Plus problems facing new iPhone owners.
+Activation issues are among the most common problems facing new iPhone 7 and iPhone 7 Plus owners.

-While the problems have died down a bit since the iPhone 7 release date on September 16th, we’re still seeing scattered reports of failed activations.
+While the problems have died down a bit since the iPhone 7 release in September, we’re still seeing scattered reports of failed activations.

 Fortunately, there are a few remedies to try before you take your phone into an Apple Store or carrier location.